 The Ravenous One watched the elves and the Enlightened Master with jealousy, wishing that he had made something so beautiful.
 After the first great clash of the mortal races, he came to the battlefield, meaning to take some of the bodies of the fallen elves for study.
 There, he saw also some fallen wolfos and humans and was livid that others of the gods had also made mortal races.
 He craved to have his own mortal race to worship him.
 The Ravenous One picked up bodies of all the races and traveled into the foothills of the Eolas Mountains.
 There, he laid them out and studied them, attempting to determine how they had been made.
 The Ravenous One tried to make bodies for his own mortal race.
 Being envious of the forms of the other races, he tried to work the best aspects of each into his own creations, but with his impatient hands, all that he made crumbled and fell apart.
 Growing furious, the Ravenous One looked upon the bodies of the fallen and decided that if he could not make his own race, then he would use the bodies of the other races.
 Reaching beyond the bounds of Daern with his gruesome, twisted tentacles, the Ravenous One pulled soul energy from the Spark of Life and crammed it into the bodies of the fallen.
 They rose once more, but in a mockery of true life, for the Ravenous One had not the patience to shape the soul energy into spirits.
 They obeyed the will of their creator, though, so the Ravenous One was well pleased and thereafter whenever a skirmish between the mortal races occurred, he would later come and collect any bodies that had been left behind.
 He took his growing horde and began to carve out tunnels and chambers beneath the Eolas Mountains, making a realm for himself.
 At length, the Nightstalker and his ilk came to help the Ravenous One carve out his halls, for they much preferred the darkness of the deeps to the dappled shade beneath the trees.
 The deeds of the Nightstalker and the Ravenous One within the Singing Forest were as yet unknown to the Enlightened Master.

 Once the warriors of the humans, wolfos, and hill elves were prepared, they sallied forth from the Silent Hills to march upon the realm of the Enlightened Master.
 Their war-horns, howls, and battle cries filled the sky.
 The enlightened elves gripped their weapons tighter, as their courage wavered a little.
 The Enlightened Master heard the clamor of the forces of the five and joined his elves at the edge of his realm, rallying them.
 The Nightstalker, rising from his lethargy, and the Ravenous One, eager for more mortal bodies to add to his horde, came also.
 The forces of the five began their assault.
 The humans met with the main force of enlightened elves on the field of battle, their iron and bronze weapons shining under the light of Edromyn, clanging at the crashing together of the armies.
 Aigonri held Imaltheos high and directed the forces of the five with a steady will.
 The wolfos darted in from the eastern flank, dodging the arrows of the elf bowmen, striking the enlightened elf force from the side, ensuring that none had a moment’s peace.
 Ayu the Dread, with a savage gleam in her one eye, took many more enlightened elves that day.
 The hill elves pushed forward on the western flank, trying to get around to the back of the enlightened elf force.
-They were fearsome warriors, wielding their iron weapons with ease, for Freedom’s Blade had taught them well how to fight, though he had not taught them formation and strategy, so they were soon outmaneuvered and forced to fight in small groups surrounded by enlightened elves.
+They were fearsome warriors, wielding their iron weapons with ease, for Freedom’s Blade had taught them well how to fight.
 Brannon the Fearless was in the vanguard of the hill elf forces and fought with his group until they neared the edge of the Singing Forest.
 They reached a lull in the battlefield and saw ahead a group of enlightened elves standing oddly still, gesturing strangely as if in speech, and indeed soon, an odd chanting was heard from them by Brannon’s group.
 Suddenly, the space around Brannon and his fellow warriors burst into flame.
 The five were dismayed as they perceived the energy of the world being altered by mortals.
 The Enlightened Master laughed with delight and was glad that he had taught some of his elves the craft of magic.
 All but Brannon from that group of hill elves that faced the first battle magic on Daern perished in the flames.
 Brannon rose from the scorched earth and looked with blackened face towards the mages.
 Those elven mages struck again with more spells of fire and again, Brannon rose from the blast.
 The Nightstalker saw this relentless mortal and was intrigued.
 He strode forth from the forest and it is said that at that moment, Nostiarna covered Edromyn and night fell.
 Both armies seemed to pause and look to the scene.
 The Nightstalker unveiled his dark aura and was terrible to behold.
 He approached Brannon and offered him a place at his side, to dwell in his carved caverns as one of his chosen, to have immortality and perfection of form.
 It is here that Brannon earned the title Fearless, for he did not waver in the slightest at the sight of the Nightstalker’s full splendor, but instead replied to his offer, denouncing it, and saying that the Nightstalker was an ally of those who had killed his kin.
 Brannon the Fearless then struck out with his sword towards The Nightstalker.
 Freedom’s Blade cried out for Brannon and tried to reach him, struggling through the crowded battlefield.
-The Nightstalker lazily deflected Brannon’s blade, then plunged his own sword through Brannon’s belly with no more care than if he were squashing a insect.
+As their sword met Brannon’s mighty greatsword Ap’za shattered, sealing it’s master’s fate.
+Smirking the Nightsalker then plunged his own sword through Brannon’s belly with no more care than if he were squashing a insect.
 Brannon fell to the ground, gravely wounded, his life force bleeding out into the hungry ground.
-The battle resumed, the hill elves wailing in anguish for the loss of their most valiant captain.
-The small pockets of hill elves were soon overwhelmed and destroyed.
+The battle resumed, the hill elves wailing in anguish for the loss of their most valiant captain and King.
+The hill elves were soon overwhelmed and destroyed by the terrible magic of the enlightened elves.
 Alarming was the wrath of Freedom’s Blade after seeing his finest creation carelessly cut down.
 He advanced towards the Nightstalker, unveiling his own aura as he did, knocking aside all who dared stand in his way.
 The winds rose behind him, blowing the embers of the fire that had burnt Brannon’s group into the western part of the Singing Forest, soon setting it ablaze.
 Freedom’s Blade, eyes burning with wrath, stood across from the Nightstalker, who unhurriedly wiped the blood of Brannon the Fearless from his sword.